jvanstraten/fletcher_streams/README.md

 ---------

  - In this specification, a "streaming format" refers to the way in which the voltages on a bundle of wires are used to communicate data.
-We expressly do NOT mean streaming over existing communication formats such as Ethernet, and certainly not over abstract streams such as POSIX pipes or other inter-process communication paradigms.
+It expressly does NOT mean streaming over existing communication formats such as Ethernet, and certainly not over abstract streams such as POSIX pipes or other inter-process communication paradigms.
 If you're looking for the former, have a look at Arrow Flight.
 The latter is part of Apache Arrow itself through their IPC format specification.

- - We do not intend to compete with the AXI4(-stream) specification.
+ - It is not intended to compete with the AXI4(-stream) specification.
    AXI4-stream is designed for streaming unstructured byte-oriented data;
    OpenTide streams are for streaming structured, complex data types.